-Elucidation of pathological pathology of pancreatitis, pancreatic fibrosis and precursor lesions of pancreatic cancer, and development research for early of detection pancreatic cancer.
-Focusing on the molecular level, especially exosome / microRNA, for chronic pancreatitis / pancreatic fibrosis, type 3c diabetes, etc., which are risk factors for the development of pancreatic cancer, we are developing to develop biomarkers research related to early detection of pancreatic cancer.
+Elucidation of pathological pathology of pancreatitis, pancreatic fibrosis and precursor lesions of pancreatic cancer, and development research for early detection of pancreatic cancer.
+Focusing on the molecular level, especially exosome / microRNA, for chronic pancreatitis / pancreatic fibrosis, type 3c diabetes, etc., which are risk factors for the development of pancreatic cancer, we are developing research develop biomarkers related to early detection of pancreatic cancer.